The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Main Results

 \begin{lemma}[Linear Capacity Growth on Flat Manifolds] If the temporal manifold $\mathcal{M}_0$ is isometric to a line segment of length $L$ (i.e., no metric contraction occurs), then for any fixed resolution $\epsilon > 0$: $C_{\mathrm{eff}}(\mathcal{M}_0) = \Theta\left(\frac{L}{\epsilon}\right)$. \end{lemma}

 \textbf{The Recursive Solution: Bounded Capacity Theorem} Because the representational demand at each level is governed by the covering number of $\mathcal{M}_k$, recursive metric contraction transforms linear growth in capacity demand into logarithmic growth in hierarchical depth \cite{simon1973architecture}.
-Geometrically, abstraction is therefore a capacity-regulating operation: by collapsing regions of the temporal manifold with small internal diameter, the system reduces the number of distinguishable states that must be maintained simultaneously.
-To resolve the flat manifold problem, we introduce the concept of recursive metric contraction.
+To formalize the solution, we introduce recursive metric contraction.